Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Choosing the Locally Conserved Quantities

 To simplify our calculations and to avoid a surfeit of parameters, we only consider integrals of local operators up to conformal dimension $\Delta = 6$.
 (Operators of higher conformal dimension, more irrelevant, will have less significant contributions to the spectral splittings, and could of course be incorporated if necessary.)
-At a given conformal dimension $\Delta$, we consider the complete list of all the independent $SU(2)$-symmetric operators of dimension $\Delta$ in the theory.
-The operators of this type available will exactly correspond to the $SU(2)$ singlet descendants of the primary states of the theory.
-For the $SU(2)_1$ WZW theory, the number of operators in that list is the number of $SU(2)$ singlet descendants of the identity (equal to the number of singlet descendants of the primary state $|j=0\rangle$) with dimension $\Delta$.
-Because in the Abelian $SU(2)_1$ theory these singlet descendants can be constructed from $|j=0\rangle$ using only the Virasoro modes of the energy-momentum tensor, these operators will consist only of combinations of the energy-momentum tensor $T(x)$ and its derivatives.
+At a given conformal dimension $\Delta$, we begin by considering the complete list of all the independent $\rm{SU}(2)$-invariant operators of dimension $\Delta$ in the theory.
+The operators of this type available will exactly correspond to the $\rm{SU}(2)$ singlet descendant states of the primary states of the theory.
+For the $\rm{SU}(2)_1$ WZW CFT, the number of operators in that list is the number of $\rm{SU}(2)$ singlet descendant operators of the identity with dimension $\Delta$, equal to the number of singlet descendant states of the primary state $|j=0\rangle$ at descendant level $K = \Delta$.
+Since the level $k$ of the $\rm{SU}(2)_{k=1}$ theory is $k=1$, we can take advantage of Abelian bosonization to construct these singlet descendants from $|j=0\rangle$ using only the Virasoro modes of the energy-momentum tensor, and therefore these operators will consist only of combinations of the energy-momentum tensor $T(x)$ and its derivatives.
 We do, however, exclude total derivatives from the list of operators we consider, as their spatial integrals will not contribute given the periodicity of the cylinder.
-In fact, more strongly, the $\mathcal{RT}$ symmetry requires that we only include operators with even dimension $\Delta$, as it can be observed that an odd number of derivatives (necessary to obtain an odd $\Delta$ in the $SU(2)_1$ theory) will be odd under $\mathcal{RT}$, while all factors of $T(x)$ are even under $\mathcal{RT}$.
-A list of the operators $\Phi_i(x)$ we consider for the $SU(2)_1$ theory can be found in the leftmost column of Table \ref{table:operators}.
+[Indeed, while the number of singlet descendant states of $|j=0\rangle$ can be found in Table \ref{table:su21countings} of Appendix \ref{app:su2kintro} as the number of singlets ($\bm{1}$'s) in the ``Multiplet content" column for the $|j=0\rangle$ primary sector, a further calculation is required to get the actual number of operators we consider at each dimension $\Delta = K$: one must account for the exclusion of the derivatives of the operators of dimension $\Delta - 1$, corresponding to the subtraction of the number of singlet states at descendant level $K = 1$.]
+Additionally, the $\mathcal{RT}$ symmetry requires that we only include operators with even dimension $\Delta$, as it can be observed that operators with an odd number of derivatives will be odd under $\mathcal{RT}$, while all factors of $T(x)$ are even under $\mathcal{RT}$.
+In $\rm{SU}(2)_1$, though, this does not exclude any further operators, as all such operators of odd dimension $\Delta$ in the $\rm{SU}(2)_1$ theory up to $\Delta = 6$ turn out to be total derivatives as well.
+A list of the operators $\Phi_i(x)$ we consider for the $\rm{SU}(2)_1$ theory can be found in the leftmost column of Table \ref{table:operators}, arranged by their corresponding conformal dimension $\Delta_i$.